flyway/flywaydb.org/documentation/tutorials/dapr.md

 provide access to sensitive information.
 You can learn more about it [here](https://docs.dapr.io/developing-applications/building-blocks/secrets/secrets-overview/).

-Flyway integrates with Dapr's [Secret Store](https://www.vaultproject.io/docs/secrets/kv), letting you securely store and provide access to any confidential Flyway parameters for any specified duration.
+Flyway integrates with Dapr's [Secret Store](https://docs.dapr.io/developing-applications/building-blocks/secrets), letting you securely store and provide access to any confidential Flyway parameters.

 This tutorial will assume you already have a Dapr server instance and know how to configure secrets in it, and a local installation of the Dapr application sidecar.